STORY

 Chiroso

-A Colombian cultivar with long beans.
-Bright, floral, and expressive in cup.
+Colombian cultivar known for its bright, floral, and expressive flavor in the cup.

 COFFEE CHERRY